-Tubing is a well-known term, referring to any hollow cylinder used to convey fluids or to protect electrical or optical cables and wires.
+Tubing is a well-known term referring to any hollow cylinder used to convey fluids or to protect electrical or optical cables and wires.
 A tube generally has a certain level of rigidity and permanence.
 This contrasts with the hose, which is generally flexible and portable.
-Tubing is quite similar to piping, and the names are sometimes used interchangeable, but what makes tubing different is that a tube generally has tighter engineering requirements than a pipe.
+Tubing is quite similar to piping, and the names are sometimes used interchangeably, but what makes tubing different is that a tube generally has tighter engineering requirements than a pipe.
 Custom tubing is, as the name implies, tubing made specifically to fit certain applications and stipulations.

 Custom Tubing Designs